plone/plone.recipe.zope2instance/README.txt

 webdav-force-connection-close
   Valid options are off and on.
 Defaults to off

+zlib-storage
+  Adds support for file compression on a file storage database.
+The option accepts the values 'active' (compress new records) or 'passive' (do not compress new records).
+Both options support already compressed records.

+  You can use the 'passive' setting while you prepare a number of connected clients for compressed records.

 zodb-cache-size-bytes
   Set the ZODB cache sizes in bytes.
 This feature is still experimental.